Doctor Druid: Fictional character biography

-A mere 36 hours before his death, Druid is visited by a time-traveling Black Widow.
-He happily assisted her with magical research pertaining to her mission, no wiser about his imminent demise.

-Doctor Druid's son is introduced as one of Nick Fury's new recruits to fight against the Secret Invasion.
-Secret Invasion #4 reveals that he is operating under the name of Druid.

-During the Chaos War storyline, Doctor Druid is among the dead heroes brought back to life when Amatsu-Mikaboshi dominated the death realms.

-As part of the All-New, All-Different Marvel, Doctor Druid resurfaced on Weirdworld.
-Nighthawk of Earth-31916, Blur of Earth-148611 and Tyndall were captured by Doctor Druid's minions and taken to his castle.
-He revealed to his captives that his soul took on a corporeal form when it found Weirdworld, where he remained so that he can still be alive.
-Doctor Druid also revealed that Ogeode built him a massive crystal on top of his castle to amplify his mind-control abilities, which brought anyone in his part of Weirdworld under his thrall.
-For some reason, Thundra and Tyndall were immune to his effects due to something related to time-travel.
+As part of the All-New, All-Different Marvel, Druid resurfaces on Weirdworld.
+Nighthawk of Earth-31916, Blur of Earth-148611 and Tyndall were captured by Druid's minions and taken to his castle.
+He reveals to his captives that his soul took on a corporeal form when it found Weirdworld, where he remained in order to preserve his life.
+He also reveals that Ogeode built a massive crystal on top of Druid’s castle to amplify Druid’s mind-control abilities; this brought anyone in his part of Weirdworld under his thrall.
+For some reason, Thundra and Tyndall are immune to his effects.

-He later resurfaces on Earth and attempts to live a normal life, but does help Dr. Strange with a magical investigation.
+He later resurfaces on Earth and attempts to live a normal life, but does help Doctor Strange with a magical investigation.